ibara/mg/README.md

 mg
 ==
-This is a portable version of the Mg editor from OpenBSD by the former OpenBSD developer who recently did a bunch of overhaul work on the version of Mg found in the OpenBSD base system.
+This is a portable version of the Mg editor from OpenBSD by the former OpenBSD developer who did a bunch of overhaul work on the version of Mg found in the OpenBSD base system.

 Mg is intended to be a small, fast, and portable editor for people who can't (or don't want to) run emacs for one reason or another, or are not